kehantan/labbook/docs/buffers_solutions/lb_broth.rst

 #.
 In an empty bottle, add 1.25 g of LB broth powder into 50 mL distilled water.
 #.
 Autoclave, 120 C, 15 mins.
 #.
-Wait until the LB broth cools down, then add Kanamycin stock solution into LB broth.
+Wait until the LB broth cools down to room temperature, add 50 uL of Kanamycin stock solution into the autoclaved LB broth.

     * Kanamycin final concentration = 30-50 ug/mL.

 #.
-Label and store on bench.
+Label and store on bench or 4 C.